 You might wonder how to begin homeschooling, how to choose a curriculum, what the experience will be like for your children, whether they will have friends and thrive, or if you will even have the patience and fortitude to get through the day to day.
 Let me assure you, all of these questions are valid.
 It’s completely normal to have a range of emotions surrounding this decision!

-When I began to seriously consider homeschooling my children, they were ages 6, 4, and 3.
-Of course I felt some trepidation prior to when my husband and I finally made the decision to give homeschooling a try.
-For me, one of my biggest fears was that we might feel isolated and just stuck at home all the time, lonely with no friends.
-After seeking counsel from friends who were already homeschooling and researching and finding support from various groups and organizations, my apprehension began to wane and I was ready to give it a try.
-It was such an promiseful time for our family.
+When I began to consider homeschooling my children, they were ages 6, 4, and 3.
+Of course I felt some trepidation.
+One of my biggest fears was that we might feel isolated and stuck at home all the time, lonely with no friends.
+After seeking counsel from friends who were already homeschooling and researching various groups, my apprehension began to wane.
+I was ready to give it a try.

-Fast forward 11 years and now as I am on the last leg of our homeschooling journey, I realize how incredibly important it was for our family in those early days to seek out support and counsel from those who had gone before us and to be intentional about connecting with the local homeschooling community.
-Even now as an experienced homeschooler, I continue to seek out support, advice, and wisdom from others more seasoned than me.
-Strength and peace for challenging endeavors comes when we feel supported.
+Fast forward 11 years and I am on the last leg of our homeschooling journey.
+I now realize how incredibly important it was for our family in those early days to seek out support and counsel from those who had gone before us and to be intentional about connecting with the local homeschooling community.
+Even now as a homeschool veteran, I continue to seek out support and advice from others more seasoned than me.

 There are many ways you can find the encouragement and help that you need to successfully homeschool your children.
 Here are several: